grain-lang/grain/stdlib/int64.md

 shl : (Int64, Int64) -> Int64
 ```

-Shifts the value left by the given number of bits.
+Shifts the bits of the value left by the given number of bits, preserving the sign bit.

 Parameters: